mongodb/docs/source/reference/glossary.rst

    BSON
       A serialization format used to store documents and make remote procedure calls in MongoDB.
 "BSON" is a a portmanteau of the words "binary" and "JSON".
-BSON can be thought of as a binary representation of JSON (JavaScript Object Notation) documents.
+Think of BSON as a binary representation of JSON (JavaScript Object Notation) documents.
 For a detailed spec, see `bsonspec.org <http://bsonspec.org/>`_.

    database command
       Any MongoDB operation other than an insert, update, remove, or query.
 MongoDB exposes commands as queries query against the special ":term:`$cmd`" collection.
-For example, ``count`` is run as a command.
+For example, the implementation of :dbcommand:`count` for MongoDB is a command.

-      .. seealso:: ":doc:`/reference/commands`" for a
+      .. seealso:: ":doc:`/reference/commands`" for a full list of database commands in MongoDB

    operator
       A keyword beginning with a ``$`` used to express a complex